enssol/web-app/CONTRIBUTING.md

-# Contributing to Obligation Web-App Repository
+# Contributing to Web-App Repository

 Thank you for considering contributing to Web-App!
 We welcome contributions from everyone.
 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT).